rafalcode/wavchudit/README.md

 file: somewhat suspicious).
 Also, a GUI means that bulk processing may take a backrow seat.

 So I came up with these tools in order to have greater control, and introduce the idea of "blind" wav-file editing.
 You will need to use sox or mplayer to establish the timings of interest, so you can decide where to edit.
+Mplayer is the best auditory navigator, enabling you to jump in three sizes of steps: by defualt these are 10 secs, 60 secs or 600 secs and tese can be varied.
+It's timing is not entirely perfect, but getting the timing of certain edit point exactly right is not easy, whatever medium you choose.
+Often, you decide that you want another edit point at the last minute, so it's question of living with this inexactitude.

 # modus operandi
 You usually are using sox's play or mplayer to listen to a wav-file, and decide you are only interested in a certain part.
 As is the case with "blind" editing, you only have a basic idea of the timing.
 Often, you have not written it down, it's only in your head.
 So these are things you can do